shemers/azure-video-indexer-samples/ExportVideoDataToADX/README.md

 #### Configure the cluster ####

 - Browes to [https://dataexplorer.azure.com/](https://dataexplorer.azure.com/)
 - Run the KQL script in vi2adx.kql
+note: you will need database admin prevliges.
 - Set up system assigned managed identity:
   - Expend the Security + Networking on the left pane and select Identity.
   - Under System assigned change the status to "On" and click Save